AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/06-chapter-2-khorvaire-gazetteer.md

 The capital of Aundair is one of the most beautiful cities in Eberron.
 Stunning displays of magical light and other arcane wonders enhance the exquisite architecture.
 This is the seat of the University of Wynarn, a prestigious institution that draws students from across Khorvaire.
 As a noble, entertainer, or sage, you might have your roots in the City of Lights.

-> [!readaloud] The Korranberg Chronicle—wizard war brewing at arcanix?
+> [!readaloud] The Korranberg Chronicle—wizard war brewing at Arcanix?
 >
 > Before the war, the Arcane Congress served all Galifar.
 The most promising students from across Khorvaire came to study at Arcanix, and students from Khorvaire, Cyre, and Aundair worked together to win honor in the Trials of the Ninefold Path.
 Known to students simply as the Nine, this contest pits students of the eight traditions against one another in a series of arcane challenges, along with a ninth bracket for those who have yet to select a tradition.
 Teamwork, independence, memorization, innovation—the Nine challenges competitors on many levels, and the finest wizards of Galifar were invariably champions of the Nine.
 >